-The Berlin Wall was a physical barrier that separated West Berlin from East Berlin and the surrounding area from 1961 to 1989.
-It was constructed by the German Democratic Republic (GDR), also known as East Germany, to prevent East Germans from fleeing to the capitalist West.
+The Berlin Wall was a concrete and barbed wire construct that existed from 1961 to 1989 cutting West Berlin from East Berlin and its vicinity.
+It was built on the order of the German Democratic Republic otherwise known as East Germany with an aim of preventing right minded East Germans from escaping to the capitalist western part of Germany.

 Location and Route of the Berlin Wall

-The Berlin Wall was built along the border between West Berlin and East Germany, dividing the city.
-The wall stretched for approximately 155 kilometers (96 miles) in total, encircling West Berlin.
-It consisted of various barriers, including walls, fences, watchtowers, and anti-vehicle trenches.
+The Berlin Wall was constructed along the boundary line between West Berlin and the rest of East Germany.
+Altogether, the wall ran for about 155 kilometres (96 miles), thus encircling West Berlin.
+They included walls, fences, watch towers and anti vehicle ditches.

 Major Checkpoints and Borders